 For the love of all that is holy, do not ever… ever… ever… (and we mean ever) use the run-of-the-mill corporate stock music.
 You know the type.
 It pops up in search engines when you type in generic words like "dynamic," "inspiring," "confident," and "modern."
 (We feel horrible just writing this.)

-Think outside the box, and don't be afraid to experiment.
-Imagine your audience doing their research.
-They've gone through countless videos.
+Think outside the box, sound effects are important.
+Don't be afraid to experiment.
+Imagine your target audience doing their research.
+They've gone through countless business videos.
 Now your video comes on, and they hear…another "corporate tune."
 Can you feel it?
 We can.
 And it hurts.

-Sometimes, stocks showing specific emotions or actions can be hard to find.
+Sometimes, stock video is showing specific emotions or actions can be hard to find.
 If you need to add anything specific, consider filming it yourself.
-Chances are the phone in your pocket is just as good as what was used to make the stock.
+Chances are the phone in your pocket is just as good as what was used to make the stock video.
 So channel your inner Spielberg, get a few friends together, and yell "Action!"
 You can always do it again if you don't get it right the first time.
 That's the magic of cinema.